facorread/examClock/README.md

 Simple clock, countdown, and message board for taking exams

-Copyright (C) 2016 Fabio Correa fabio5@umd.edu

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

 # Questions

 Q. How do I use this?

-A. Download and extract the source code in the classroom computer.
-Open index.html before students start coming into the classroom.
-Set the exam time and type your messages, including clarifications about the exam contents, specific questions, glossary, rules, etc. Turn the projector on.
+A. Before students start coming into the classroom, turn on the computer and projector.
+In the web browser, go to http://facorread.github.io/examClock/ and set the exam time and type your messages, including clarifications about the exam contents, specific questions, glossary, rules, etc.

 Q. How do I change the messages?